Introduction: Non-governmental Organization

 In accordance with the provisions of this Act, the NGOs are required to be registered entailing a charitable purpose like that of providing relief from poverty, making an effort to offer educational services and also providing medical services.

 - The very next act under which the NGO can be registered is the Society Registration Act, 1860.

 The NGOs that seek to get registered under this act must know for sure that they must entail a charitable purpose, and which can also include the scientific purpose.
 The NGO that can be registered under this act can also entail any other purpose as provisioned under Section 20 of the above act.

 It must also be noted that there is a requirement of seven members which must form the minimum basis.

 - Last but not the least, comes the company Act, 2013.

 In relation to the above mentioned act, it must be kept in mind that the NGo who seek to get registered under this act have to be in compliance with the motive that promotes science and other things like art and culture.
 These objectives are inculcated that seek to make the society function in the right direction.

 The advantages that follow behind the idea of running an Ngo in India comes in bundles.
 Some of the advantages can be jotted down as given below:

 - The very first advantage that comes along with the NGO being registered in India is related to having the tax waiver.
-The main thing is that if any NGO gets registered under the Societies Act, 1860, then in that case there would be no such requirement to pay heed to the liabilities pertaining to tax.
+The main thing is that if any NGO registration is done under the Societies Act, 1860, then in that case there would be no such requirement to pay heed to the liabilities pertaining to tax.
 This is probably because such an NGO would be exempted from any such liability.